stormasm/nutmp/commands/missing-features-commands.md

 - [ ] command [which] with parameter [all] is missing in eq
 - [ ] command [xpath] with parameter [query] is missing in eq
 - [ ] command [zip] with parameter [block] is missing in eq

-# Porting WholeStreamCommand (nushell) to Command (engine-q)

-All commands have the standard boilerplate methods including